Richard G. Peterson

 Aside from Dick Peterson's numerous accomplishments in the wine industry (see About the Winemaker section), he is also especially proud of his daughters who followed him into food and wine - Heidi Peterson Barrett has made wines for Screaming Eagle, Grace Family Vineyards, Dalla Valle Vineyards and others (several of which have received perfect 100-Point scores), and Holly Barrett has worked as a chef at Château Mouton-Rothschild, Krug and RemyMartin, and Tantris, and currently teaches food and wine dynamics at the Culinary Institute of America.

 Dick Peterson's 50-plus years in the wine business have created a rich legacy.
-We are thrilled to feature his beautiful namesake Pinot Noir to our wine club members and celebrate his incredible contributions to the California wine industry.
+We are thrilled to feature his beautiful Pinot Noir to our Platinum Plus!
+Wine Club members and celebrate his incredible contributions to the California wine industry.
 Enjoy!

 Richard G. Peterson - Owner & Winemaker